davidmoten/rxjava2-extras/README.md

 // write the source strings to a
 // disk-backed queue on the subscription
 // thread and emit the items read from
-// the queue on the computation() scheduler.
+// the queue on the io() scheduler.
 Flowable<String> source =
   Flowable
     .just("a", "b", "c")
     .compose(
-      FlowableTransformers.onBackpressureBufferToFile()
+      FlowableTransformers
+          .onBackpressureBufferToFile()
           .serializerUtf8())
 ```